The IOMCA will be targeting the growth of women and girl's cricket in 2018 to 2019 with a number of initiatives:

 Girls only sessions through the IOMCA holiday camps and winter programme.

-Women and Girl's Cricket Opportunities for 2019
+Women & Girl's Soft Ball Cricket Festivals 2019

 The women and girls' game is one of the fastest growing areas of cricket in the world.
 In 2019 the Isle of Man Cricket Association will be targeting the growth of women and girl's cricket on the Isle of Man.
 The IOMCA are looking to develop women and girl's cricket from grass roots level right through to the senior national side.